GudBoiNero/ObjectBuilder/README.md

 # ObjectBuilder
 A simple GDScript plugin that allows for simple builder pattern

+You can use the ObjectBuilder class to create a quick new object
 ```gdscript
 # Pass in an instance of the Object you would like to build into `new()`
 # Use `set_property()` to set any properties of your Object